Why it matters

-- More advanced: Use of our digital platform, including Agrible® to track and measure outcomes such as yield, soil health, water quality and biodiversity outcomes to support precision agriculture.
+- More advanced: UUse of our digital platform, including Agrible®, to track and measure outcomes such as yield, soil health, water quality and biodiversity outcomes to support precision agriculture.

-- Most advanced: Verification of GHG emission estimates through third-party verifiers such as SustainCERT and/or verified by our execution partners using the most recent established protocols from government programs and standard bodies.
+- Most advanced: Verification of sustainability outcomes, including GHG emission reductions/removals through third-party verifiers such as SustainCERT and/or verified by our execution partners utilizing industry accepted protocols and standards.

 Farming is complex.
-There is no easy, one-size-fits-all answer.
-Every farm is different because every acre is unique, and solutions need to be tailored to meet the specific environmental needs of each local geography, climate, soil and agricultural market.
-Our experts provide agronomic advice throughout each growing season.
-Our whole-acre solutions begin with strategic field planning sometimes years in advance, followed by precise application of crop inputs during the growing season, and end with measurement to quantify results and analytics to inform next season’s program.
+Every farm is different because every acre is unique, and solutions need to be tailored to meet the growers’ needs including the specific environmental needs of each crop, local geography, climate, soil and agricultural market.
+Our experts provide agronomic advice throughout each growing season and span across multiple crop rotations.
+Our whole-acre solutions begin with agronomic analysis and strategic field planning sometimes years in advance followed by precise application of crop inputs during the growing season, and end with measurement to quantify results and analytics to inform next season’s program.

 Nutrien products, services and programs